dk949/dwm/README.md

 Configuration
 -------------
-The configuration of dwm is done editing  config.h and (re)compiling the source code.
+The configuration is done editing config.h and (re)compiling the source code.
-Note: Most [patches](https://dwm.suckless.org/patches/) won't work, since the config.h has been patched several times already \(all diff files which have been applied are in the diffs directory\)
+Note: Most [patches](https://dwm.suckless.org/patches/) won't work, since the this version is heavily modified (all diff files which have been applied are in the `diffs` directory)